This Mushroom Swiss Quiche is a hearty, flavorful quiche that is baked up in a buttery flakey crust.

 - Heat a skillet and add the butter.

-- While the skillet heats, begin dicing your mushrooms.
+- While the skillet heats, begin dicing the mushrooms.

 - Cook until browned and tender.